 Small Business Compliance

-On December 9, 2015, EPA announced that it is modernizing implementation of its violation self-disclosure policies by creating a centralized web-based “eDisclosure” portal to receive and automatically process self-disclosed civil violations of environmental law.
+On December 9, 2015, EPA modernized the implementation of its violation self-disclosure policies through the creation of a centralized web-based eDisclosure portal to receive and automatically process self-disclosed civil violations of environmental law.
 Under the automated system, large and small businesses will quickly be able to get some of their more routine types of disclosures resolved.

 The Small Business Compliance Policy(5 pp, 256K, About PDF) promotes environmental compliance among small businesses (those with 100 or fewer employees) by providing incentives to discover and correct environmental problems.
 EPA will eliminate or significantly reduce penalties for small businesses that voluntarily discover violations of environmental law and promptly disclose and correct them.
 This Policy implements section 223 of the Small Business Regulatory Enforcement Fairness Act of 1996.
 (Additional Small Business Regulatory Enforcement Fairness Act Information).

 Making a Voluntary Disclosure under EPA’s Small Business Compliance Policy

 An entity has 21 days from the time it discovers that a violation has, or may have, occurred to disclose the violation in writing to EPA.
 Discovery is when any officer, director, employee or agent of the facility has an objectively reasonable basis for believing that a violation has, or may have occurred.
 Entities must make their disclosures to EPA through the eDisclosure system.

 A wide range of resources are available to help small businesses learn about environmental compliance and take advantage of the Small Business Compliance Policy.
 These resources include: